 No matter the type of advertising you use to generate a direct response, your ads must include a few key elements.
 Your ad focus needs to be airtight, only promoting one facet of your services or one specific lead magnet, which solves the prospect’s problem or pain point.

-Eye-catching headlines are essential for any type of copy, no matter the size or platform.
+Eye-catching headlines are essential for any copy, no matter the size or platform.
 Your ad copy body should be to the point for the few seconds you have a website visitor’s attention.

 Be sure to communicate the perceived offer of any exclusive, lead-generating incentives is high.
 Whatever opportunities or resources you promote should include an urgent call to action.
 If clients do not feel any urgency, they are less likely to act on your direct response ads.